Hylastes

 Ecological Role

 Primary and secondary colonizers of stressed, damaged, or dead conifers; contribute to decomposition of woody debris.
-Some act as for pathogenic , linking activity to forest health issues including black stain root and loblolly pine decline. levels increase in thinned stands, potentially elevating disease risk.
+Some act as for pathogenic fungi, linking activity to forest health issues including black stain root and loblolly pine decline. levels increase in thinned stands, potentially elevating disease risk.

 Human Relevance

 Several are forest pests of economic concern.
-Hylastes species Leptographium causing mortality in loblolly pine, an emerging forest health issue in the southeastern United States.
-Hylastes opacus is an species in North America.
+Hylastes species Leptographium fungi causing mortality in loblolly pine, an emerging forest health issue in the southeastern United States.
+Hylastes opacus is an introduced species in North America.
 Hylastes ater is a pest requiring integrated control approaches.
 Thinning operations increase activity and associated risk.

 Similar Taxa

 - TomicusBoth use pine and respond to similar host volatiles; Hylastes opacus was unexpectedly captured during experiments targeting T. piniperda attraction.
-Tomicus typically attack shoots and trunks of living pines, whereas Hylastes species specialize in belowground portions of dead or stressed trees.
+Tomicus typically attack shoots and trunks of living pines, whereas Hylastes species specialize in below-ground portions of dead or stressed trees.

 More Details